CongSheng/SpikingConvNN-AudioClassification/README.md

 conda install -file requirements.txt
 ```
 or `$cond acreate --name <environment_name> -- file requirements.txt` to create
-new enivronment with the files ready.
+a new enivronment with the packages ready.

 ## Usage
 The whole repository can be divided in several levels: